Kozlvign/Reflex-Training-Project/README.md

 # Reflex Training Project
- I made this using my basic knowledge of javascript vanilla
+ I made this using javascript vanilla to help some friends